Python Notes and Examples

 Modules and Packages

-Modules are usally named lowercase, possibly including underscores, and correspond to filenames (module foo is imported from foo.py).
+Modules are usally named lowercase, possibly including underscores, and correspond to filenames (module foo is imported from file foo.py).

 sys.modules['re']